What is Capacitance?

 Inductance impedes the flow of ac charge carriers by temporarily storing the energy as a magnetic field.
 But this energy is given back later.

 This reaction showed that some of the electricity from the machine had been stored.
-A simple but fundamental step in the evolution of the capacitor was taken by the English astronomer John Bevis in 1747 when he replaced the water by metal foil forming a lining on the inside surface of the glass and another covering the outside surface.
+A simple but fundamental step in the evolution of the capacitor was taken by the English astronomer John Bevis in 1747 when he replaced the water with metal foil forming a lining on the inside surface of the glass and another covering the outside surface.

 The property of capacitance

-Imagine two very large, flat sheets of metal such as copper or aluminum, that are excellent electrical conductors.
-Suppose they are each the size of the state of Nebraska, and are placed one over the other, separated by just a foot of space.
-What will happen if these two sheets of metal are connected to the terminals of a battery, as shown in Fig. 11-1.
+Imagine two very large, flat sheets of metal, such as copper or aluminum, that are excellent electrical conductors.
+Suppose they are each the size of the state of Nebraska and are placed one over the other, separated by just a foot of space.
+What will happen if these two sheets of metal are connected to the terminals of a battery, as shown in Fig. 11-1?

 Fig. 11-1.
 Two plates will become charged electrically, one positively and the other negatively.

 If the plates were small, they would both become charged almost instantly, attaining a relative voltage equal to the voltage of the battery.
-But because the plates are gigantic, it will take awhile for the negative one to "fill up" with electrons, and it will take an equal amount of time for the other one to get electrons "sucked out."
+But because the plates are gigantic, it will take a while for the negative one to "fill up" with electrons, and it will take an equal amount of time for the other one to get electrons "sucked out."
 Finally, however, the voltage between the two plates will be equal to the battery voltage, and an electric field will exist in the space between the plates.